-According to the National Institute of Mental Health, roughly 19% of adults have some form of anxiety disorder.
+Roughly 19% of adults have some form of anxiety disorder, according to the National Institute of Mental Health.
 Medical marijuana is now available as a treatment option for patients in Pennsylvania.
 Since it became an approved condition July 20, many are already seeking anxiety relief with this new plant-based choice also known as cannabis.

 “I have already seen a lot of positive results in patients who have been coming to The Healing Center and using medical marijuana to treat their anxiety,” Jill Zimbicki Pharmacist at The Healing Center says.
 “This has been life changing for some patients.”

 “Anxiety is one of the only approved conditions that most can relate,” says Chris Kohan, co-founder of The Healing Center, the Pittsburgh area’s premier dispensary group with a location in Washington.